JSOC GRAPHIC TITLE

 Geomagnetic field

 OVT supports the tracing of magnetic field lines within the magnetosphere.
-This tracing is based on various external and internal magnetic field models including the International Geomagnetic Reference Field (the current IGRF model is version 13).
+This tracing is based on various external and internal magnetic field models including the International Geomagnetic Reference Field (the current IGRF model is version 14, which includes extrapolation of the modelled field to 2030).
 To update this field model in OVT:

 • Download the updated data file igrf.d